Measuring performance provides an important metric to help you assess the success of your app, site, or web service.

-For example, you can use performance metrics to determine how your app performs in comparison to a competitor or you can compare your app's performance across releases.
+For example, you can use performance metrics to determine how your app performs in comparison to a competitor, or you can compare your app's performance across releases.
 The metrics you choose to measure should be relevant to your users, site, and business goals.
-They should be collected and measured in a consistent manner and analyzed in a format that can be consumed and understood by non-technical stakeholders.
+They should be collected, measured consistently, and analyzed in a format that can be consumed and understood by non-technical stakeholders.

-When writing code for the Web, there are a large number of Web APIs available that allow you to create your own performance measuring tools.
+When writing code for the Web, there are a large number of Web APIs available that allow you to create your own performance-measuring tools.

 You can use the Navigation Timing API to measure client-side web performance; including the amount of time needed to unload the previous page, how long domain lookups take, the total time spent executing the window's load handler, and more.
-You can use the API for metrics related to all of the navigation events displayed in the diagram below.
+You can use the API for metrics related to all the navigation events displayed in the diagram below.